jmbott/demo-payment-server/local_setup.md

 dev_demo_payment_1   ./demo_payment/run.sh --db ...
 Up      0.0.0.0:8889->8889/tcp
 ```

+* You should be able to [access containers](https://github.com/docker/for-win/issues/221#issuecomment-260028907)
+from your container host using the container IP.
+You can use
+`docker inspect <container ID>` to get your container's IP address.

 ## Adding an initial user locally

 For manual edits use, `docker exec -it dev_demo_payment_1 /bin/bash`